-A. While removing the Dust Cap (1-2) inspect the 16 Locking Lugs (2-33, 2-33A) to determine if any are missing, broken, bent, abnormally worn, etc. Verify that the Detent Pin (2-26) is extended and prevents collar extension.
-While holding the Collar (2-27) retracted, depress the Detent Pin (2-26) and release it to verify that it returns to the extended position.
-Examine the Collar (2-27) for excessive wear, cracks, or other damage.
-Verify that the Collar Stop Assembly (1-31) is in place and retains free movement.
+A. While removing the Dust Cap (1-2) inspect the 16 Locking Lugs (2-33) to determine if any are missing, broken, bent, abnormally worn, etc. Verify that the Detent Pin (2-26) is extended and prevents collar extension.
+While holding the Collar (2-27)

+retracted, depress the Detent Pin and release it to verify that it returns to the extended position.
+Examine the Collar for excessive wear, cracks, or other damage.
+Verify that the Collar Stop Assembly (1-31) is in place and not bent.

 Reason: Missing, damaged, cracked, and abnormally worn or broken lugs can result in fuel pressure ejecting the coupler off the adapter with the poppet open.
 A stuck or malfunctioning detent pin can permit collar extension and accidental opening of the coupler poppet with the coupler disengaged from the adapter.
-The collar stop prevents gross adapter poppet leakage from raising the collar and blowing the coupler off the adapter.
+The collar stop option, if present, prevents gross adapter poppet leakage from raising the collar and blowing the coupler off the adapter.